amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 We can estimate a lintscore for documents with unknown empirical false-positive rates using a straightforward probabilistic model where we only receive credit in the best-case (where every error is a true positive).
 This probabilistic model treats each identified error as an independent identically distributed Bernoulli random variable.
 We suppose each flag produces a false positive with probability equal to the empirical false positive rate estimated from a known corpus of related documents (:math:`\hat{\alpha}=\frac{\hat{F}}{\hat{T}+\hat{F}}`).
 For :math:`N` flags, the probability that every flag is correct is :math:`(1-\hat{\alpha})^N`.
 If we receive 0 points in all but the best case (where we receive :math:`T\equiv N` points), the expected score is :math:`N(1-\hat{\alpha})^N`.
 This *generalised lintscore* has the same form as an empirical lintscore, but with :math:`\hat{\alpha}` as an estimated :math:`\alpha` and :math:`k` as the maximal number of successes (:math:`k\equiv N`).
 The choice of reference corpus is a free parameter.

 Note, lintscores are not readability metrics.
-Rather they use notions from signal detection theory to indirectly measure prose linters' trustworthiness.
+They evaluate linters, not documents; given a set of documents, signal detection theory allows indirectly estimating prose linters' trustworthiness.

 The advice
 ==========